 In my photographs, my vision comes into frame at the very moment when my eyes, my heart, and my soul converge on one plane, in perfect harmony.
 It is within this precise synchronicity where I hope to not only engage, connect and provoke emotion, but to rouse one’s ability to see from another perspective; to evoke a sense of consciousness that goes beyond the mere one-dimensional perception.

-To everything in life, there is infinitely more than what first meets the eye.
+To not only reconnect us to the vastness of beauty all around us, but to the oneness within us.
 That is the premise and intention of my collection: to transcend into a world of the unseen, showcasing the often hidden landscape inherent within any ordinary space, based not solely on what one sees, but how one sees it.
-To not only reconnect us to the vastness of beauty all around us, but to the oneness within us.